kasparsd/widget-context-wporg/readme.md

 3. Start the development environment:

-	   vagrant up
+	   docker compose up -d

-	which is available at [widgetcontext.local](http://widgetcontext.local).
+	which is available at [widgetcontext.localhost](http://widgetcontext.localhost).

 ## Screenshots